rogierschouten/coinbase-cli/README.md

 ## Features

-I'm still working on this project.
-At this time, bying and selling coins is supported.

 * Interactive mode: commands will nicely ask you to input them during command execution
 * Non-interactive mode: specify all arguments on the command-line
 * Commands (run `coinbase help <command>` for details):